Pierre Bienvenu, Ad. E.

 His recent experience as an arbitrator includes:

-- ICC arbitration, seated in Stockholm, of multi-billion dollar claims in the nuclear industry (Chairman)
+- ICC arbitration, seated in Stockholm, of multi-billion dollar claims in the nuclear industry (President)

-- ICC arbitration, seated in Paris, of a $500 million claim concerning the protection of trade secrets (Chairman)
+- ICC arbitration, seated in Paris, of a $500 million claim concerning the protection of trade secrets (President)

-- ICC arbitration, seated in Paris, of claims and counterclaims of over $350 million in the information technology sector (Chairman)
+- ICC arbitration, seated in Paris, of claims and counterclaims of over $350 million in the information technology sector (President)

-- ICC arbitration, seated in London, of claims arising out of the cancellation of a licence agreement in the medical sector (Chairman)
+- ICC arbitration, seated in London, of claims arising out of the cancellation of a licence agreement in the medical sector (President)

-- LCIA arbitration, seated in London, of a claim under a political risk insurance policy (Chairman)
+- LCIA arbitration, seated in London, of a claim under a political risk insurance policy (President)

-- Ad hoc arbitration, seated in Brussels, concerning the termination of a commercial aviation agency agreement (Chairman)
+- Ad hoc arbitration, seated in Brussels, concerning the termination of a commercial aviation agency agreement (President)

 - Ad hoc conciliation, seated in Paris, in a dispute arising out of the taxation of windfall profits in the oil industry (party-appointed conciliator)

-- Lexpert®/American Lawyer Guide to the Leading 500 Lawyers in Canada (2012-2013, 2019): most frequently recommended in the area of Corporate Commercial Litigation and Commercial Arbitration
+- Lexpert/American Lawyer Guide to the Leading 500 Lawyers in Canada, 2020: most frequently recommended in the area of Commercial Arbitration and Corporate Commercial Litigation

-- Chambers Canada, Nationwide: Dispute Resolution - Most in Demand Arbitrators (Band 1), Chambers and Partners, 2019
+- Chambers Canada, Nationwide: Dispute Resolution - Most in Demand Arbitrator (Band 1), Chambers and Partners, 2018-2022

 - Fellow, American College of Trial Lawyers (since 2005)